RedHatProductSecurity/component-registry/docs/user_guide.md

 pkg:srpm/redhat/mozjs60
 ```

-Let's say wanted to know which product streams the openshift-enterprise-console-container shipped to we could do component search using that name.
+Let's say you wanted to know which product streams the openshift-enterprise-console-container was shipped to.
+We could do component search using that name.
 Just using the name alone however returns nearly 500 results currently:

 ```bash
 $ curl -s 'https://{CORGI_HOST}/api/v1/components?name=openshift-enterprise-console-container' | jq '.count'